 The first movement is the forward movement of the shoulder you jab with.
 If you are an orthodox fighter, then this means you jab with your left side (and vice versa for southpaws).
 Before we start, I want to note that any info about this movement comes from a video about Scapular Protraction made by the Perelman School of Medicine at the University of Pennsylvania.

-This forward movement of the shoulder is known as protraction (a.k.a extension or abduction) of the
+This forward movement of the shoulder is known as protraction (a.k.a extension or abduction) of the scapula, and there are two major muscles that are involved with this protraction.

 The first muscle is the Serratus Anterior, which is a broad muscle that runs along the side of the chest, under the armpit.
 This muscle is the most active muscle in the protraction of the scapula.
 Although a big part of the Serratus Anterior is covered by another muscle (Latissimus Dorsi) you can still get a glimpse of it on a well trained body, such as on Manny Pacquiao below.